vlad221/web/README.md

 # web
 ProjetOP

-This project is sample test about pathfinding and goap integration.
+This project is a sample test about pathfinding and goap integration.